 Silicon Valley’s hottest buzzword, Artificial Intelligence (AI), is the simulation of human intelligence processes by machines, i.e., the ability of machines to think and learn like humans.
 AI is developing at every turn, and it can foster tremendous advancements (hello, self-driving cars) and improvements in most areas of our lives.
-For instance, in addition to writing essays and passing university-level law and business exams, AI is learning how to read mammograms, and may outperform humans at interpreting images that suggest the presence of cancer.
+For instance, in addition to writing essays and passing university-level law and business exams, AI is learning how to read mammograms and may outperform humans at interpreting images that suggest the presence of cancer.
 Yet, there are also possible perils of AI getting out of hand, as sci-fi likes to portray – just ask fans of the hit TV series “Westworld” what can happen when machines take revenge on their creators.
 So, should we be excited by the potential AI affords us or worried?

 Here are three reasons to be weary of AI’s continued growth, and three reasons AI is paving the way towards a brighter future.